jo-thomas-1/django-college-store-portal/README.md

 A basic school store portal application.

-Create a website for a school store.
+Create a website for a College store.

 You can create your own template or download from the internet.